bensim7/LyricsChordsSearch/README.md

 ![LocalStorage](/LyricsChordSearchApp/LocalStorage.jpg)

 8. Later noticed that the string with commas that is first retrieved from localStorage.getItem has an empty space followed by a comma as the first item, so when it was .split(","), the resulting array has a empty first item.
 The solution explored to use array.shift to remove the first item from the resulting array before using the array.map function.
 After checking, this issue might have originated from App.js and could be due to a combination of the favorites state being an array and ternary operator being set as initial useState for favorites, which results in an empty array item placed in the initial set for favorites.

+A improved fixed may be remove the first empty array with array.shift in App.js before storing the favorites in localStorage.
+As this may remove the first item in the array if initialState already has something in the localStorage, an 'if' statement may be used to only array.shift if the initialState is an empty array.

 This project showed how React Components help to break down the problem solving process into smaller components.
 As states and functions are stored in the upper level in the parent component, instead of having all the variables and functions in one page, it felt easier to see how data and functions can be shared in a parent-child component map.
 States also maintain data upon re-render which enabled further use of the passed data such as setting and getting items from localStorage and toggling pages displays.